WLIT-FM: WLIT-FM

-WLAK changed call letters on January 16, 1989, to WLIT-FM, and rebranded as "Lite FM", using the slogan "Lite Favorites."
+WLAK changed call letters on January 16, 1989, to WLIT-FM, and rebranded as "Lite FM", using the slogan "Lite Favorites".
 Viacom sold its radio stations to Chancellor Broadcasting in 1997.
-In 1999 Chancellor restructured as AMFM Inc. In 2000, WLIT's ownership changed to Clear Channel Communications after Clear Channel's merger with AMFM.
+In 1999, Chancellor restructured as AMFM Inc. In 2000, WLIT's ownership changed to Clear Channel Communications after Clear Channel's merger with AMFM.

 Over time, the station evolved to a mainstream adult contemporary format.
 WLIT became Chicago's only adult contemporary station on August 1, 2011, when former rival 105.9 WCFS-FM flipped to a simulcast of all-news radio 780 WBBM.
 This marked the first time in years Chicago only had one AC radio station.

-On June 17, 2013, at 9 AM, WLIT rebranded as "93.9 My FM."
+On June 17, 2013, at 9 am, Clear Channel re-launched WLIT as "93.9 My FM" and retired the Lite FM brand in Chicago after 24 years.
 The first song on "My FM" was "Teenage Dream" by Katy Perry.
 The station's playlist was adjusted to be more current/recurrent-based.

 On December 1, 2017, during its annual Christmas music programming, WLIT returned to the Lite FM branding.
 The station also dropped its carriage of the syndicated On with Mario Lopez evening show, replacing it with the syndicated call-in and dedications show Delilah.

 In December 2018, Robert Feder reported that WLIT planned to flip to a soft adult contemporary format.
 It would begin using the slogan "Relaxing Favorites" after the conclusion of its Christmas programming.

+As of September 2023, WLIT has been constantly ranked number one in Chicago, according to Nielsen Audio.

+In May 2025, WLIT dropped its “Relaxing Favorites” slogan in favor for “More Music, More Variety”, returning to its previous mainstream adult contemporary format.

 HD programming

 In February 2006, WLIT began broadcasting in HD Radio.
 WLIT's HD2 subchannel was originally a simulcast of the now-defunct "Real Oldies" AM 1690 WRLL (now WVON).
-It later changed to a mix of disco music and 1970s/1980s oldies called "Flashback."
-In August 2009, the format changed again, this time to a gold-based AC format known as "Chicago's Classic Lite," and later branded as "Delilah."
+It later changed to a mix of disco music and 1970s/1980s oldies called "Flashback".
+In August 2009, the format changed again, this time to a gold-based AC format known as "Chicago's Classic Lite", and later branded as "Delilah".

 On February 1, 2016, WLIT's HD2 adopted a Regional Mexican format branded "Poder 97.5" (Power 97.5), which was rebroadcast at 97.5 MHz through FM translator W248BB.
 On May 6, 2019, WLIT-HD2 dropped the "Poder 97.5" Regional Mexican format and switched to iHeart's "The Breeze" soft adult contemporary format.
-The 97.5 translator flipped to Christian contemporary music, as an affiliate of K-Love. as of 2019 of December K-Love broke away from the WCKL-FM simulcast and Started simulcasting Air1 from WCKL-HD2.

-In Early 2022, The HD2 subchannel ceased operations due to Low Ratings.
+The 97.5 translator flipped to Christian contemporary music, as an affiliate of K-Love.
+As of December 2019, K-Love broke away from the WCKL-FM simulcast and started simulcasting Air1 from WCKL-HD2.
+In early 2022, the HD2 subchannel ceased operations.